domapic/domapic-base/README.md

 The admin and users has it own password each one, and has to be defined when the user is added.

-By default, there is an user with name "admin", and password "12345".
-The passwords for the *service* and *plugin* roles are 12345 too.
+By default, there is an user with name "admin", role "admin", and password "12345".
+The default passwords for the *service* and *plugin* roles are 12345 too.
 You can add your own users, or modify passwords using the CLI:

 ```shell